-For example, many dogs will offer a few warning signs to show that they are frustrated with a current scenario.
-A dog may snarl and growl at a child tugging on their ear, only to become overwhelmed if their warning signs are not understood.
+For example, many dogs will offer a few warning signs to show their frustration with a current scenario.
+A dog may snarl and growl at a child tugging their ear, only to become overwhelmed if their warning signs are not understood.
 Pushing a dog’s limits may cause them to become aggressive, often leading to bites and injury.
-If your dog was not left alone as their frustration began to rise, his boundaries were possibly pushed.
+If your dog is not left alone as their frustration rises, his boundaries may be pushed, causing this aggressive reaction.

 Pain can cause a dog to behave in many abnormal ways.
 Discomfort can decrease their tolerance in multiple situations, causing them to become aggressive in some cases.
 Not only does pain hurt, but it can be extremely stressful for a dog to handle.
 This is especially true if it’s due to an acute injury or illness.
 A dog may become aggressive when the painful area is touched or experience aggression due to a buildup of stress.